lart-bangor/research-assistant/docs/source/users/exporting-data.rst

       :width: 600
       :alt: Screenshot of saving exported data

-      Figure 55 - Saving the exported data
+      Saving the exported data

 Your next step will be to verify that all the data collected appears as it should in your exported ZIP Archive file.

 To find your data in order to verify that the data has been backed up correctly, firstly, follow the file path that your ZIP Archive file is located in.

-In order to follow the file path, you must show hidden items in the :guilabel:`“view”` section your **“File Explorer”**.
+In order to follow the file path, you must show hidden items in the :guilabel:`“view”` section in your **File Explorer**.

 .. figure:: figures/exporting-data-hidden-items.png
       :width: 700